Did you know you can use Pinterest to make money by using Affiliate links?

 Step 6 – How to check How Well Your Pin is doing

-You joined Affiliate programs, you created your Affiliate Pinterest pins, shared it to your relevant boards and now is time to see how well that pin did.
+After you have joined Affiliate programs, created your Affiliate Pinterest pins, and shared it to your relevant boards, then it’s time to see how well that pin did.

 In order to check your Pinterest Analytics, you will need a Pinterest business account (if you only have a regular Pinterest Account then you can easily convert it for free to a business account).

 If you signed up with Tailwind , you check their anayltics section to see how well you Pins and Boards are doing.